 This podcast is presented by Giovanni Buttarelli and Wojciech Wiewiorowski.

-It was recorded on 28 February 2019 and will be published here and on other distribution channels soon.
+It was recorded on 28 February 2019.
 People could follow the live recording and submit questions to the speakers.
 Please note that all messages and content you might have shared during the live recording, including Personal Data about you or others, were available to all other participants in the meeting.
 You can read our data protection notice here.

 Pernille Tranberg is an independent speaker and advisor in data ethics for companies, authorities and organisations.
 She also speaks to individuals on the data society and on how to perform digital self-defence.
 She is co-founder of the European thinkdotank DataEthics.eu.
 She has written seven books: the latest Dataethics.eu/book (2016) with Gry Hasselbalch.
 She co-authored with Steffan Heuer FAKTE OT (2012, Peoples Press) about big data and digital self-defence.

 “Ethics is when the law is not (yet) enough to respect citizens’ and consumers’ right to control their own lives.”